karthickal/posit-oediv/README.md

 * Does not require internet; works offline
 * Prevents data piracy by not transferring the video to the server for processing.

-#### working:
+#### Workflow

-* The application uses 2 oflline machine learning models to achieve its purpose.
-* The first model identifies different products and the persons in the scene on the fly and classifies them according to the product ID and the face ID of the celebrity.
-* When the posit layer is enabled, the identified products are run against the second model which then creates a unique 128-bit fingerprint which closely represents the object on the screen and other meta-data of the products.
-* The above scenario happens offline.
-When the user wishes to buy any product, the generated 128-bit fingerprint is sent to the server which gives the URL of the market place to the buy the closely related product.
+1. A custom SSD model deployed on the device detects objects of interest in the video frame
+2. An auto-encoder model extracts features of the detected objects
+3. The extracted features are matched for similarity either from
+   1. a local database containing a minimal catalog of products that is trending (or)
+   2. from the backend server (uses internet)

 #### So far

 * Launched a web app to understand user behaviour and get initial feedback.
 Please see - [Web Demo](http://www.justplay.tv/watch/1).
 Play the video and pause anywhere to explore the products used.
-Note that this demo does not use On Device machine learning and was made to collect user feedback.
+Note that this demo does not leverage on device machine learning and displays products only when the video is paused.
-* Beta version of SDK available on Android.
+* Alpha version of SDK available on Android.
 The SDK is currently under test with an Indian video publisher app.
-The SDK currently does not incorporate On Device Learning.
-Check out our [SDK Documentation](../master/resources/posit_sdk_doc.pdf).
+The SDK does not incorporate on device learning.
+Check out our [SDK Documentation](../master/resources/posit_sdk_doc.pdf) for more details.

 ## The Plan

-* December 7, 2019 - Finalizing the app's use-case to target a specific aspect which will be leveraged using the ML model.
-* December 20, 2019 - A working prototype of an android app designed according to the UI design (without ML model).
-* January 15, 2020 - Improve the model with an encoding layer to identify the product from a catalogue of items in the backend.
-* January 30, 2020 - Convert the existing ML model to use tensor flow lite and complete the offline migration of the current ML model
-* Feb 15, 2020 - Integrating the tensor flow model into the android app.
-* March 15, 2020 - Enable the app to listen/observe for any video that is currently playing in the android platform and react by showing the posit layer (product prediction layer).
-* March 31, 2020 - Tested working product (standalone app, SDK for distribution)
+#### Timeline

+##### December 2019

+1. A working prototype that uses on device machine learning to detect apparel objects.
+2. Distribution Plan & Product Roadmap.

+##### January 2020

+1. Improved prototype that extract features of the objects on the device.
+2. UI and UX Plan.
+3. Datasource Plan.

+##### March 2020

+1. Fully trained models.
+2. Beta version of the product.

+##### April 2020

+1. Producton mode.

 #### Distribution Plan